 - Celebration of diversity

 - An innovative learning environment that prioritizes high standards of excellence in teaching, research, and scholarship

 - Sustainable program goals, recruitment practices, and stewardship of resources

 Associate Professor of Orchestral Music Education; Conductor, Symphony Orchestra

 Dr. Lewis conducts the CSUSB Symphony Orchestra, is the applied violin and viola professor, coaches string chamber music, and teaches string methods and pedagogy.
 View full bio for Dr. Lucy Lewis.

 Tuesday and Thursday, 4:00 – 5:50 p.m., Room 127, Performing Arts Building.

 CSUSB Symphony Orchestra Membership

 Students, CSUSB faculty members, and community artists are all invited to participate in the California State University, San Bernardino Symphony Orchestra.
 Membership in the CSUSB Symphony Orchestra is open to all students regardless of major; you do not have to be a music major to participate.
 High school students are eligible to participate through Open University (freshman and sophomores) and CSUSB’s High School University Program (juniors and seniors), with their instructor’s permission.
 Transferable university/college credit is available through both Open University and the High School University Program, and so please email Dr. Lewis to receive the registration forms and information.
 Membership is by audition only and auditions are held the first week of each semester.
-Click view the audition requirements and sign up for an audition time for Fall Semester 2022.
+Click view the audition requirements and sign up for an audition time for Spring Semester 2023.